Why Make Your Bed?

 Admiral William H. McRaven falls firmly into the first camp.
 In 2014, the Admiral gave a popular commencement speech at the University of Texas at Austin.
 He shared 10 lessons he learned from SEAL training that can help anyone better deal with life's challenges.

 After his speech received an enthusiastic response, he expanded on the 10 lessons and put them into a book called Make Your Bed..
 He incorporates great stories to drive his points home.
-HIs first lesson is to make your bed.
-During his SEAL training, he learned the value of making his bed:

 You start your day with a task completed well.